-Economic damages, also known as special damages, are the tangible financial losses a person incurs due to injury.
+Economic damages, or special damages, are the tangible financial losses a person incurs due to injury.
 These damages are meant to compensate the injured party for any out-of-pocket expenses they have incurred or will incur.
 Economic damages can include:

 In rare cases, a court may award punitive damages in a personal injury lawsuit.
-These damages punish the defendant for reckless or intentional actions and deter others from engaging in similar behavior.
-In Texas, punitive damages are limited to the greater of $200,000 or two times the amount of economic damages plus an equal amount of non-economic damages, up to a maximum of $750,000.
+These damages punish the defendant for reckless or intentional actions.
+They also deter others from engaging in similar behavior.
+In Texas, punitive damages are limited to the greater of $200,000 or two times the amount of economic damages.
+An equal amount of non-economic damages can be added, up to a maximum of $750,000.
 Our punitive damage lawyer has been winning punitive damage cases for decades.

 The amount of damages awarded in a personal injury lawsuit is determined by a jury or a judge, depending on the type of trial.
 In Texas, if the case goes to trial, a jury will determine the damages to be awarded.
 However, if both parties agree, a judge can decide the case.